lfr/lfr.github.io/special/_posts/2021-03-30-literally-infinite-money.md

 ![splash](/public/placeholder.png)

-No click bait here, I'm really going to talk about infinite money, so buckle up and enjoy this new second ever special!
+No click bait here, I'm really going to talk about infinite money, so buckle up and enjoy this new special!

-## Money money money
+## Money is important

 Some people speak of money as not that important or meaningful, but those usually have enough of it to associate money with luxury.

-Truth is, for the vast majority of people money isn't related to luxury, it's related to food, shelter, health, and the ability to pay a couple of bills on time, some of the time.
+For the vast majority of people money isn't related to luxury, it's related to food, shelter, health, and the ability to pay a couple of bills on time, some of the time.

-Regardless of which group you're in, chances are you just see money as a measure of wealth, or as something useful for trade, but those are just facts about money, they could just as well be used to describe gold when people carried gold pouches, yet money and gold couldn't be more different.
+Regardless of which group you're in, chances are you define money as a measure of wealth, or as something useful for trade, but those are just facts about money, they could just as well be used to describe gold when people carried gold pouches, yet money and gold couldn't be more different.

 ## You think you're educated?

 Access to information is at an all time high thanks to software and technology, so it may come as a surprise that pre-internet 19th century farmers knew a whole lot more about money than the average person today.

-Indeed, they were the ones behind the [Greenback movement](https://www.britannica.com/event/Greenback-movement) that advocated for public control of the money hose till it was dissolved in **1889**.
+Indeed, they were the ones behind the [Greenback movement](https://www.britannica.com/event/Greenback-movement) that advocated for public control of currency till it was dissolved in **1889**.

-Today, with all the interwebs in the world, most americans struggling to make a buck probably don't even know their currency can be summoned into existence by decidedly-non-public private actors, something I could write a whole article about.
+Making money means different things to different people.
+For regular folk, it just means working or selling something.
+For others, it actually means creating it out of thin air.

+Today, with all the information in the world at their fingertips unlike the farmers above, most americans aren't aware of the simple fact that the Federal Reserve is neither "federal" nor a "reserve", or that currency is first and foremost controlled by private interests.

 The point for now is this: access to information doesn't guarantee education, but curiosity helps, so keep reading if you have it.